Almost all trees are almost graceful: Introduction

 Finally, we can connect this to graceful labellings.
 If $T$ has a graceful labelling, then $T$ satisfies the Ringel--Kotzig conjecture.
 Furthermore, if $T$ has an $m$-graceful labelling, then we can cyclically pack $2m-1$ copies of $T$ into $K_{2m-1}$.
 Specifically, let $\psi:V(T)\to [m]$ be an $m$-graceful labelling of $T$.
 Then $\psi$ is also an embedding of $T$ into $K_{2m-1}$, since $\psi$ is injective.
 We claim the cyclic shifts of $\psi$ form a packing of $2m-1$ copies of $T$ into $K_{2m-1}$.
 Indeed, by symmetry we only have to check that if $uv$ is an edge of $T$, then $\psi(u)\psi(v)$ is not the image of any $u'v'\in E(T)$ under any non-trivial power of the cyclic shift $\psi'$ of $\psi$.
 Without loss of generality we may assume $1\le \psi(u)<\psi(v)\le m$.
 If the range of $\psi'$ contains both $\psi(u)$ and $\psi(v)$ then it must contain the interval from $\psi(u)$ to $\psi(v)$.
 If $u'v'\in E(T)$ satisfies $\psi'(u')\psi'(v')=\psi(u)\psi(v)$, then we have

 where the final step uses that the range of $\psi'$ contains the interval from $\psi(u)$ to $\psi(v)$.
 Now since $\psi$ is graceful, we have $u'v'=uv$, and hence $\psi'=\psi$.

-Conjecture~\ref{conj:ringel} was wide open until recently when in \cite{BottHlaPigTar:TreePack,BottHlaPigTar:TreePackRandom} an approximate version for bounded degree trees was proven.\footnote{The main result in~\cite{BottHlaPigTar:TreePack,BottHlaPigTar:TreePackRandom} is more general and allows almost perfect packings of a complete graph with an arbitrary family of almost-spanning bounded degree trees, addressing also the Tree Packing Conjecture of Gyarf\'as.} The main result of \cite{BottHlaPigTar:TreePack,BottHlaPigTar:TreePackRandom} was extended by Messuti, R\"odl, and Schacht~\cite{MeRoSch:Packing} to permit almost-spanning bounded degree graphs with limited expansion and later Ferber, Lee, and Mousset~\cite{FeLeMo:Packing} allowed for spanning bounded degree graphs with limited expansion.
-Kim, K\"uhn, Osthus, and Tyomkyn~\cite{KiKuOsTy:Packing} were able to obtain approximate packings of a complete graph with an arbitrary family of bounded degree graphs, and using this Joos, Kim, K\"uhn and Osthus~\cite{JoKiKuOs:Packing} proved the Tree Packing Conjecture and Ringel's Conjecture exactly for arbitrary bounded degree trees.
+Conjecture~\ref{conj:ringel} was wide open until recently when in \cite{BottHlaPigTar:TreePack} an approximate version for bounded degree trees was proven.\footnote{The main result in~\cite{BottHlaPigTar:TreePack} is more general and allows almost perfect decompositions of a complete graph with an arbitrary family of almost-spanning bounded degree trees, addressing also the Tree Packing Conjecture of Gyarf\'as.} The main result of \cite{BottHlaPigTar:TreePack} was extended by Messuti, R\"odl, and Schacht~\cite{MeRoSch:Packing} to permit almost-spanning bounded degree graphs with limited expansion and later Ferber, Lee, and Mousset~\cite{FeLeMo:Packing} allowed for spanning bounded degree graphs with limited expansion.
+Kim, K\"uhn, Osthus, and Tyomkyn~\cite{KiKuOsTy:Packing} were able to obtain almost perfect decompositions of a complete graph with an arbitrary family of bounded degree graphs, and using this Joos, Kim, K\"uhn and Osthus~\cite{JoKiKuOs:Packing} proved the Tree Packing Conjecture and Ringel's Conjecture exactly for arbitrary bounded degree trees.
 Ferber and Samotij~\cite{FeSa:PackingTrees} addressed the problem of packing trees with unbounded degrees, in particular packing almost-spanning trees with maximum degree $cn/\log n$ into complete graphs.
 However the methods used in these papers do not seem not to hint at any approaches for graceful tree labellings.
-After this paper was made public, Allen, B\"ottcher, Hladk\'y, and Piguet~\cite{ABHP:DegeneratePacking,ABHP:DegeneratePackingEurocomb} showed an almost perfect packing result for any family of possibly spanning graphs of with maximum degree $cn/\log n$ and constant degeneracy, thus improving (in the setting of complete host graphs) upon~\cite{BottHlaPigTar:TreePack,MeRoSch:Packing,FeLeMo:Packing,KiKuOsTy:Packing}.
+After this paper was made public, Allen, B\"ottcher, Hladk\'y, and Piguet~\cite{ABHP:DegeneratePacking} showed an almost perfect decomposition result for any family of possibly spanning graphs of with maximum degree $cn/\log n$ and constant degeneracy, thus improving (in the setting of complete host graphs) upon~\cite{BottHlaPigTar:TreePack,MeRoSch:Packing,FeLeMo:Packing,KiKuOsTy:Packing}.
 Some ideas used in~\cite{ABHP:DegeneratePacking} are inspired by the present work.
+The strongest result on Conjecture~\ref{conj:ringel} for general trees (with no degree restriction) is a result of Montgomery, Pokrovskiy, and Sudakov~\cite{MPS:EmbeddingRainbow}, who proved that $2\ell+1$ copies of any $(n+1)$-vertex tree $T$ pack into $K_{2\ell+1}$ whenever $\ell\ge n+o(n)$.\footnote{Theorem~1.3 in~\cite{MPS:EmbeddingRainbow} contains a slightly weaker statement, but this what its proof actually gives.} Actually, such a packing follows immediately by a similar reduction as the one given after Conjecture~\ref{conj:kotzig} and their main result that such a tree admits a harmonious labelling by a group $\bbZ_{n+o(n)}$.